Academic graduation by country: United States

 In the United States, besides "commencement," the term "graduation" is also used in schools below university level such as the high school, middle school, and even kindergarten and preschool ceremonies.

-The American Council on Education (ACE) is the authority on academic regalia in the US, and has developed an Academic Ceremony Guide that is generally followed by most institutions of higher learning.
+The American Council on Education (ACE) in the US, and has developed an Academic Ceremony Guide and its policies on academic regalia are generally followed by most institutions of higher learning.
 The ceremony guide and the related Academic Costume Code provide the core of academic ceremony traditions in the US.
 The ACE code addresses college and university dress: high school and other lower school gown colors vary from institution to institution.

 At many large US institutions, where many hundreds of degrees are being granted at once, the main ceremony (commencement) involving all graduates in a sports stadium, amphitheater, parade ground or lawn, or other large – often outdoor – venue is usually followed, but sometimes preceded, by smaller ceremonies (diploma ceremony) at sites on or around campus where deans and faculty of each academic organization (college, academic department, program, etc.) distribute diplomas to their graduates.

 Another means of handling very large numbers of graduates is to have several ceremonies, divided by field of study, at a central site over the course of a weekend instead of one single ceremony.
 At large institutions the great number of family members and guests that each graduating student wishes to attend may exceed the capacity of organizers to accommodate.
 Universities try to manage this by allocating a specified number of graduation tickets to each student that will be graduating.